The International Trade Law Review: Brazil

-According to the World Bank, Brazil was the ninth largest economy in 2019, with a gross domestic product of 1.839 millions of dollars.2 The country has also been a World Trade Organization (WTO) Member since 1995, adopting all its multilateral agreements, including those on trade remedies.
-In 2019, the country's trade balance had a surplus of US$46 billion, the lowest performance since 2015.3
+According to the World Bank, Brazil was the 12th largest economy in 2020, with a gross domestic product of US$1.445 million.2 The country has also been a World Trade Organization (WTO) Member since 1995, adopting all its multilateral agreements, including those on trade remedies.
+In 2020, the country's trade balance had a surplus of US$50.9 billion, which was an increase of US$2.9 billion compared with 2019.3

 The Subsecretariat of Trade Defence and Public Interest (SDCOM) of the Ministry of Economy is responsible for conducting investigations regarding trade remedies in Brazil.
 It issues an annual report on the activities, indicating, for example, the number of proceedings initiated and concluded, as well as the number of measures applied, suspended or extended.
-In its latest annual report, relative to 2019,4 the SDCOM reported that 54 petitions were filed to request the opening of 53 anti-dumping investigations and one subsidies investigation.
-Of the 53 anti-dumping investigations, 28 were initiated.
-Six were not initiated and those petitions were rejected.
-Seventeen of the petitions were still under analysis by the end of the year, and two of them were withdrawn.
+In its latest annual report, relative to 2020,4 the SDCOM reported that 44 petitions were filed to request the opening of 40 anti-dumping investigations and four subsidies investigation.
+Of the 40 anti-dumping investigations, 32 were initiated.
+Eight were not initiated and those petitions were rejected.
+Sixteen of the petitions were still under analysis by the end of the year, and none of them were withdrawn.

 The SDCOM has expressed its commitment to increasing transparency, adopting several measures to give publicity to the rationale behind the decisions, for example by drafting one-page summaries for each final determination.
-The government body also issued three guidelines between January 2019 and June 2020:6 anti-dumping investigations, public interest in trade defence proceedings, and support to the Brazilian exporter investigated in foreign trade defence proceedings.
+The government body also issued three guidelines between January 2019 and March 2021 on:6 anti-dumping investigations; public interest in trade defence proceedings; and support to Brazilian exporters being investigated in foreign trade defence proceedings.

-Two decisions in anti-dumping cases in the past year were in respect of (1) ethanolamines7 and (2) low carbon and low alloy products (heavy plates).8 In these two cases, the SDCOM determined the extension of anti-dumping duties.
+Two decisions in anti-dumping cases in the past year were in respect of (1) polyvinyl chloride resins obtained by the suspension process (PVC-S)7 and (2) vehicle rubber tyres.8 In these two cases, the SDCOM determined the extension of anti-dumping duties.
 However, the SDCOM also suspended application of the duties based on Article 109 of Decree No. 8,058/2013 because of doubts about the future evolution of the imports.
 These cases have been highlighted because they also demonstrate the government's intention to reduce the use of the trade defence mechanisms, as it is not typical to use Article 109 to justify the suspension of anti-dumping measures.